 A huge number of online training resources on equality matters are available online.
 For Trinity staff who wish to improve their understanding of this area from the convenience of their own desk, the following free resources are recommended:

-- Living Equality And Diversity (LEAD) training by the Irish Universities Association Equality Network (requires sign-in with Trinity username and password)
+- Living Equality And Diversity (LEAD) training by the Irish Universities Association Equality Network (sign-in will be available pending the relaunch of the LEAD website)

 - "Unconscious Bias: From Awareness to Action" by Catalyst (requires registration)